-The "Great Lawn" is conceptualized to allow unimpeded physical access from Ala Moana Boulevard to the Waterfront Park and the pedestrian promenade along the shoreline.
+The "Great Lawn" is conceptualized to allow unimpeded physical access from Ala Moana Boulevard to the waterfront park.
 It begins at the Gateway Park which is the primary entryway to the Parks complex.
 Gateway features that announce arrival and nodes that help draw park uses into the core of the park are proposed.
 The Gateway Park is proposed to be enlarged along the Cooke Street frontage south of Ilalo Street (in front of JABSOM).
 A revised drop-off for the medical school is proposed.

-To continue the Great Lawn, the existing parking lot at Waterfront Park is proposed to be replaced with a plaza that will eventually include an interactive water feature in the vicinity of the Children's Discovery Center.
-Displaced parking stalls (discussed later in this description) are proposed to be located Ewa of the great lawn, along Olomehani Street, and on adjacent parcels of land outside the park generating an overall gain in recreation The Great Lawn space. continues to the ocean by infilling the mound within Waterfront Park south of the plaza and the proposed water feature to create a gentle upslope which completes unimpeded physical access to the pedestrian promenade and the ocean.
+To continue the Great Lawn, the existing parking lot at Waterfront Park is proposed to be replaced with a plaza and eventually an interactive water feature in front of the Children's Discovery Center.
+Displaced parking stalls (discussed later in this description) are proposed to be located west of the great lawn, along Olomehani Street, and on adjacent parcels of land outside the park for an overall gain in recreation space.

+The Great Lawn continues to the ocean by re-contouring the ash mound within Waterfront Park south of the plaza and water feature to complete unimpeded visual and physical access to the ocean.

 The sculpture entitled "Lahui" is intended to remain in this corridor, near the ocean.